berenslab/iclr-dataset/README.md

 # Learning representations of learning representations

 The ICLR dataset is a complete scrape of ICLR submissions from OpenReview.
-The current version (25v2) contains 36,113 ICLR submissions from 2017 to 2025.
+The current version (26v1) contains 55,906 ICLR submissions from 2017 to 2026.

-![ICLR dataset, SBERT embedding](/results/figures/iclr2025v2/embedding.png)
+![ICLR dataset, SBERT embedding](/results/figures/iclr2025v2/embedding.png) *Figure: t-SNE visualization of the SBERT embeddings of 25v2 version*

 The dataset (version 24v2) is described in [González-Márquez & Kobak, Learning representations of learning representations, DMLR workshop at ICLR 2024](https://openreview.net/forum?id=2OObXL3AaZ) ([arXiv 2404.08403](https://arxiv.org/abs/2404.08403)).
 Please cite as follows: